hmr/ubuntu-ca-update/README.md

 This may be caused by an outdated intermediate certificate of Let's Encrypt.

-This utility downloads the new certificate from Let's Encrypt and update system setting on Debian or Ubuntu.
+This utility downloads the new certificate from Let's Encrypt and updates system setting on Debian or Ubuntu.

 ## How to use